Mirinth/SELibrary/git tutorial.md

 My strategy is that if my summaries are so long that the GNC turns the ends gray, I try to go back and break it up into several small commits instead of one big one.
-The 'Discard changes' feature helps me a lot with this.
+The `Discard changes` feature helps me a lot with this.
 The checkboxes next to each file name also help -- they let me exclude some files from the commit without actually discarding their changes, which is good if the changes in two different files aren't related.
+Then I can commit the other files in a different, smaller commit.

 Commits are just like objects: Their changes should have high cohesion (be strongly related) and low coupling